Battle of Cartagena de Indias: Background

 The 1713 Treaty of Utrecht, which ended the War of the Spanish Succession, gave British merchants access to Spanish colonies in the Americas, which had hitherto been closed off via mercantilist policies by Spain.
-This included the Asiento de Negros, a monopoly to supply 5,000 slaves a year to Spanish America, and the Navio de Permiso, permitting two ships a year to transport 500 tons of goods each for sale in Porto Bello or Veracruz.
+This included the Asiento de Negros, a monopoly to supply 5,000 slaves a year to Spanish America, and the Navío de Permiso, permitting two ships a year to transport 500 tons of goods each for sale in Porto Bello or Veracruz.
 These concessions were assigned to the South Sea Company, which was taken over by the British government after becoming bankrupt in 1720.
 In the 18th century, European wars were often fought over trade privileges overseas, which the then dominant theory of mercantilism viewed as a finite resource.
 This meant if British trade increased, Spanish trade had to therefore diminish and so the role of a government was to restrict foreign competition.

 As the French previously discovered, high costs meant the majority of the profits which could be gained from the concessions were in smuggling contraband goods, which evaded import duties and deprived the Spanish colonial authorities of much needed revenue.
 The Spanish Crown was also entitled to 25% of the profits made by the South Sea Company, which were rarely paid, despite their conviction it was immensely profitable.
-Between 1717 to 1733, only eight merchant ships were sent from Britain to the Americas and the asiento has been described as a 'commercial illusion.'
+Between 1717 and 1733, only eight merchant ships were sent from Britain to the Americas and the asiento has been described as a "commercial illusion".

 These tensions were increased by Spanish resentment at British control of Gibraltar and Menorca, which were confirmed by the Treaty of Utrecht.
 In the Anglo-Spanish War of 1727 to 1729, Spain laid siege to Gibraltar, while Britain blockaded Portobello; both attempts failed and the two countries made peace in the Treaty of Seville but the underlying issues for the conflict remained unresolved.
 British merchants wanted easier access to lucrative Spanish markets in the Caribbean Basin, where demand from colonists had created a large black market.

 The Spanish were permitted to board British vessels trading with their colonies in the Americas; during a search for illegal goods in 1731, Welshman Robert Jenkins, captain of the Rebecca, claimed a Spanish coast guard officer had severed his ear.
 The legend this was later exhibited to the House of Commons has no basis in fact but proved useful in persuading the British public to support a war with Spain.
-Pressure for the British public for a declaration of war arose out of a combination of a political campaign to remove Robert Walpole, the long-serving Prime Minister, and a desire for greater commercial access in Spanish America.
+Pressure from the British public for a declaration of war arose out of a combination of a political campaign to remove Robert Walpole, the long-serving Prime Minister, and a desire for greater commercial access in Spanish America.
 On 23 October 1739, Britain declared war on Spain.